Jay Mazur: Playing career

 Mazur turned pro in 1987 and signed with the Canucks.
-His first three pro seasons were spent primarily with the Canucks' IHL farm teams where he was a productive scorer, although he did manage to earn two callups and gain six games of NHL experience.
+His first three pro seasons were spent primarily with the Canucks' IHL farm teams where he was a productive scorer, although he did manage to earn two call-ups and gain six games of NHL experience.
 While his size (6'1" 210 lbs) and scoring touch were attractive to a small Canuck team, he needed time in the IHL to work on his skating, which was marginal by NHL standards.

 Mazur had a strong training camp in 1990 to crack Vancouver's NHL squad full-time.
 Unfortunately, though, his season was curtailed by two major injuries which limited him to only 36 games.
 However, he was productive in his limited action, finishing with 11 goals and 18 points.
 He also played in all 6 playoff games in Vancouver's opening-round loss to the Los Angeles Kings.

 Mazur was again on the Canucks' roster to start the 1991–92 season, although he was seeing limited action as a depth player.
 Following the team's signing of Russian superstar forward Pavel Bure a month into the season on October 31, Mazur was the odd man out and was reassigned to the AHL.

 He spent three more years in Vancouver's farm system before finally parting ways with the Canucks in 1994.
 He then became something of a hockey nomad, playing for 8 different pro teams in 5 different minor-pro leagues, as well as brief stops in Italy and Germany, before retiring in 2001.

 Post-playing career

 Following his retirement he returned to Maine, where he currently coaches high-school hockey at Scarborough High School and was a Gym Teacher at Scarborough Middle School.
+He also works sales part time at Yankee Ford the #1 Ford dealership in Maine.